herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 #### Install Python & Pip

 {% highlight bash %}
+# You should already have Python try:
+$ which python
+# if you don't see anything then install with homebrew
 $ brew install python
 $ sudo easy_install pip
 {% endhighlight %}